spencertipping/ni/doc/README.md

 # ni tutorial
 You can access this tutorial by running `ni //help` or `ni //help/tutorial`.

-ni parses its command arguments to build and run a shell pipeline.
+ni parses its command arguments to build and run a data pipeline.
 You can get started by using it like a version of `less` that knows how to decompress things, but it can do a lot more; see the topics below.